mrsilver76/groupmachine/README.md

   MD5 is the default because it is fast and more than accurate enough for typical image and video libraries.
 The chance of two different files producing the same MD5 hash is vanishingly small, and if it ever occurs the second file will simply be suffixed with a number (e.g. `IMG_1234 (2).jpg`) for manual review.
 SHA-256/512 provides stronger guarantees but is _noticeably slower_, so this option should only be enabled if you specifically need cryptographic-grade duplicate detection.

+- **`-mp <number>`**, **`--max-parallel <number>`**
+   Controls how many files are processed at the same time during copying, moving, or linking.
+By default, GroupMachine will attempt to process multiple files in parallel.
+For local storage, this usually means up to one task per CPU core.
+If you experience crashes or stability issues (common with network drives), try reducing the number of parallel tasks.
+Use `-h` (`--help`) to see the default value for your system.

 - **`/?`. `-h`, `--help`**
   Displays the full help text with all available options, credits and the location of the log files.